CERN/CAiMIRA/app-config/auth-service/README.md

 already authenticated.
 Since you just started the app, you won't be authenticated, so a 401 will be returned.
 Now go and visit http://localhost:8080/auth/login, which will take you through the OIDC code authorization flow.
-Once complete you will eventually be redirected to http://localhost:8080 and get a 404 error.
+Once complete you will eventually be redirected to http://localhost:8080 and be told that you are now logged in.
 Now go back to http://localhost:8080/auth/probe to observe that your now authenticated.

-To logout, hit http://localhost:8080/auth/logout (you'll be redirected again to a 404) then re-visit http://localhost:8080/auth/probe to confirm you get a 401 again.
+To logout, hit http://localhost:8080/auth/logout.
+You'll be redirected to http://localhost:8080 with no login setup.
+Confirm this by again visiting http://localhost:8080/auth/probe and getting a 401 again.

-At this point, you may be wondering why would you want so many 401 & 404 errors.
+At this point, you may be wondering why would you want so many 401 errors.
-The idea of this service is to be able to use it using [nginx's ``ngx_http_auth_request_module``]( http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
+The idea of this service is to be able to use
+[nginx's ``ngx_http_auth_request_module``](
+http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
 A nice tutorial of using it inspired the creation of this package and may be